Getting Started¶

 If you're using IntelliJ IDEA, grab the Kotest plugin.
 It adds run buttons and makes test discovery much smoother.

-Step 1: Add Dependencies¶
+Step 1: Add The Minimum Dependencies¶

 repositories {